 When it was founded in 1877, Cosmydor specialised in the manufacture of eaux de toilette - ranges extended quickly to soaps, creams and many other cosmetics articles.
 The brand was hugely successful for almost a century thanks to the quality of its products, the originality of its fragrances and packaging, and the beauty of the illustrations used in its advertisements – including the iconic woman painted in 1891 by Jules Chéret, a famous artist of the time.
-The brand, which won prizes at the Universal Exhibitions in Paris in 1889 and 1900, disappeared in the late 1960s due to a succession crisis and relaunched a few years ago.
+The brand, which won prizes at the Universal Exhibitions in Paris in 1889 and 1900, went dormant in the late 1960s due to a succession crisis and relaunched just a few years ago.

 How it started